Georgie Bolwell casts a critical eye over Theatr Clwyd’s production of Anton Chekhov’s Uncle Vanya with a revised adaptation by Peter Gill.

 A revision of his earlier, and unpopular, work The Wood Demon, Anton Chekov’s Uncle Vanya depicts a small portion of the lives of a family in rural Russia at the close of the 19th century.
-Peter Gill’s revised script, directed by Tamara Harvey and performed by an unerringly talented cast at Theatr Clwyd, is a stunning triumph.
+A revised script by Peter Gill, directed by Tamara Harvey and performed by an unerringly talented cast at Theatr Clwyd, is a stunning triumph.
 Gill’s adaptation brings the play adroitly into the 21st century, while maintaining the 19th century setting.

 Uncle Vanya tells the story of how a man, Vanya, who has worked ceaselessly for his brother-in-law, Serebryakov, breaks when he realises that his life’s work has all been for nothing.
 Chekov’s grasp of the relationships between people, how they are formed and can be broken, is never more clearly demonstrated in this play.
 Sonya, Vanya’s niece, feels the keen sting of love while Dr. Astrov, the object of her affection, sets his sights on another woman, one to whom Vanya is also drawn.
 Alongside the portrayal of these relationships is a consistent thread of discussion on the sustainability, or lack thereof, of industrial progression and on the dismissal of practical labour in favour of futile theoretical study.
 The play is a beautiful expression of what it is to be fundamentally unhappy, and yet, as Phil Morris asserts in conversation with Gill in Wales Arts Review just a few weeks ago, ‘isn’t depressing at all.’
 This, Gill reasons, is due to the ‘poetically vivid consciousness of life’ that pervades it.